HofmeisterAn/ddm/README.md

 ### Prerequisites

 Run `pip3 install -r requirements.txt` to install the required dependencies.
-To plot the result and analye the loss value `matplotlib` is required too.
+To plot the result and analyse the loss value `matplotlib` is required too.

 ## Running